-Requirement/Required Activity: Current ACS Practice: Goal: Timeline: Create a plan to address the staff wellness needs of all school staff that minimally insures an equitable work environment and meets the Americans with Disabilities Act, Title III.
-ACS provides a work environment that complies with all ADA requirements The staff wellness sub- committee will research whether any other work environment needs should be addressed.
-Fall 2018 Ensure that all school boards, districts, and charter schools implement a policy that will ensure that the rights to privacy of all school employees infected with HIV are protected.
-ACS has a non-discrimination policy and protection of records policy in place for all personnel.
-In place Additional Activities ACS Current Practice Goal Timeline Offered/Recommended All schools will provide staff ACS provides space for In place and faculty the opportunity teachers to conduct
+Requirement/Required Current ACS Practice: Goal: Timeline: Activity: Create a plan to address the staff wellness needs of all school staff that minimally insures an equitable work environment and meets the Americans with Disabilities Act, Title III.
+ACS provides a work environment that complies with all ADA requirements The staff wellness sub- committee convenes bi- annually to address the needs for staff wellness.
+Ensure that all school ACS has a non- In place boards, districts, and charter discrimination policy and

+schools implement a policy protection of records

+that will ensure that the policy in place for all

+rights to privacy of all school personnel.

+employees infected with HIV

+are protected.

+Additional Activities ACS Current Practice Goal Timeline

+Offered/Recommended

+All schools will provide staff ACS provides space for In place

+and faculty the opportunity teachers to conduct

 to participate in a health exercise classes on the

 promotion program focused school campus

 on exercise, stress ACS health benefit

 management and nutrition specialist informs and

 (e.g., health fairs, fun runs, encourages staff to make

 walks, etc.) use of resources through

-- the health insurance
+the health insurance

 progam (NMPSIA)